 Out Leadership’s Business Climate Index for the 50 United States is an assessment of states’ performance on LGBTQ+ inclusion.
 It measures the impact government policies and prevalent attitudes have on the LGBTQ+ people residing in each state, quantifying the economic imperatives for inclusion and the costs of discrimination.
 It equips business leaders and policymakers with a clear sense of the most impactful steps states can take to make themselves more hospitable to forward-thinking, innovative, inclusive businesses.

 out of a possible 100 points

 Conversion therapy is legal in Idaho.
-There are no explicit protections preventing adoption agencies from discriminating against potential LGBT+ adoptive parents.
+There are no explicit protections preventing adoption agencies from discriminating against potential LGBTQ+ adoptive parents.
 Children in foster care are protected from discrimination on the basis of sexual orientation and gender identity.

 Knowingly exposing someone to HIV can be prosecuted as a felony.* There are no hate crimes protections on the basis of sexual orientation or gender identity.
 There is no law mandating trans-related health coverage; state employee plans cover it but require pre-authorization.

 14% of transgender employees in Idaho reported being harassed in the past year due to their gender identity, and 23% report mistreatment such as having someone at work share private information about their gender.
 32% of LGBTQ+ individuals in Idaho reported food insecurity, more than double the rate for non-LGBTQ+ people (15%).
 Up to 28% of LGBTQ+ individuals in Idaho reported making less than $24,000 per year.
 8% of LGBTQ+ individuals report unemployment in Idaho, almost double the rate for non-LGBTQ+ people (5%).